AndreaQ121/ST131Typer/README.md

 * (subclone-specific) fluoroquinolone resistance-associated *parC* allele
 * (subclone-specific) prophage marker

-If the target polymorphism or sequence is found in a WGS assembly, the resulting target sequence (the sequence that lies between and includes the primer pair), or "amplicon", is outputted.
+If the target polymorphism or sequence is found in a WGS assembly, the resulting target sequence (the sequence that lies between and includes the primer pair), or "amplicon", is output.

 ### :warning: A word of caution...